Business contracts play a crucial role in the survival and future of your business.

 Doing business with someone else regardless of your relationship – may it be your spouse, your child, your parents, your siblings, your friends and so on – a Partnership Agreement always play a crucial role.

 In other words, it means that anyone who is planning to engage in a partnership venture must draw out this important contract as part of establishing your business.

-This will state the important aspects in the business and how it will be dealt with in the future in case that it arises.
+This will state the important aspects of the business and how it will be dealt with in the future in case it arises.
 Doing so will help you have a set of rules to follow that could possibly prevent minor disputes from escalating into major ones.

 The list below will give you an idea of the usual parts of the contract:

 1. The name of the business partnership may take the first part and you may use your names

 For example, it could be Jones, Smith & White or something that would describe your business like Uncle Sam’s Law Services.
 Make sure that it is registered and available for your use